johnnyxmas/ScanCannon/README.md

 **A Bash script for efficient credential attack surface enumeration and general reconnaissance of massive network ranges.**

-ScanCannon handles the enumeration of extremely large networks (such as The Internet) at as high of speeds as the infrastructure can handle, specifically looking for credentials-based attack surfaces.
+ScanCannon handles the enumeration of extremely large networks (such as The Internet) at high of speeds as the infrastructure can handle, specifically looking for credentials-based attack surfaces.
 It uses `masscan` to quickly identify open ports, then calls `nmap` to gain detailed information on the systems and services listening on those ports, thus compensating for the lack of acureacy in `masscan.` Final artifact is an array of flat text files full of IPs, hostnames, and interesting services that you can easily load up into the next tool in your killchain.

 ## Table of Contents